sekyurra/studium/docs/01-guides/01-crafting/01-intro.md

 I've limited macros to 14 lines, so that there's a free line in case you want to add a completion message/sound (/echo Finished! <se.##>) or if you need to add a Final Appraisal action.
 ```

+## Contact the Author

+If you have any questions, comments, concerns, or feedback, feel free to contact me either in-game (Shion Tsuji on Diabolos) or on Discord (AStarAfar#0001).

+You're also more than welcome to submit a pull request on GitHub with changes!
+The link to the source is at the top right of the site, and most pages have an edit link at the bottom which takes you straight to the source file.